top of page

 The labrynth path in the wild flower field at The Blossom Farm

-Our wildflower area is mowed in concentric circles to make it easier to walk through and collect flowers.
-You won’t have to walk through waist high grasses (or head high grasses for little ones!) to collect flowers.
+Our tulip and sunflower area is planted in concentric circles to make it easier to walk through and collect flowers.
+And it's fun to walk through the labyrinth path.

 Join Our Community of